Dathasai1234/Personal-Notes/Archive/Landing-zone/Landing zones.md

 - If we create an infrastructure from the recommended guidance of Microsoft, we can achieve **high security**, **high scalable** and **cost effective**

 ---
-# Landing zone
+# Landing Zone

 - As we prepare for cloud migration, we want to move workloads securely.
-Its also crutial to scale and innovate.
+Its also crucial to scale and innovate.
 - Scalable migration starts with a landing zone.
 <br>
 - A landing zone is a place where you host your workloads pre provisioned through code.